openenergymonitor/emonhub/docs/overview.md

 - A multi-file implementation of interfacers.
 - Rx and tx modes for node decoding/encoding provides improved control support.
 - json based config file option so that emonhub.conf can be loaded by emoncms
+- Ongoing development on other interfacers such as the MBUS and Modbus interfacers.

 ---